Donor Profile

 Canada's ODA increased by a further 19% in 2022 to US$7.8 billion, its highest ODA spend to date, largely due to support to Ukraine (some in the form of humanitarian assistance), increased costs for in-donor refugees, as well as higher contributions to international organizations.

-Given the global context, the war in Ukraine and global health security, including COVID-19 response, will likely continue to dominate Canada’s foreign policy and development spending.
+Given the global context, the war in Ukraine and global health security will likely continue to dominate Canada’s foreign policy and development spending.
 Canada will also continue to focus development spending on feminist development, in line with its FIAP.
-Furthermore, Canada recently announced its inaugural Indo-Pacific Strategy in November 2022, which is part of an effort to diversify diplomatic, trade, and development relations in the region, particularly in the face of heightened tensions between China and the West.
+Furthermore, Canada announced its inaugural Indo-Pacific Strategy in November 2022, which is part of an effort to diversify diplomatic, trade, and development relations in the region, particularly in the face of heightened tensions between China and the West.
 As part of the launch of that strategy, the Government of Canada announced roughly CAD960 million ( US$716 million) in development spending in the region.
+Canada provided a total of CAD1.6 billion ( US$1.2 billion) in development assistance to the Indo-Pacific region in 2021 to 2022, and continues to make regular new development commitments as part of this strategy.

 Where is Canadian ODA allocated?